OPEC pledged to reduce output by about 1.8 million barrels a day to eliminate a global surplus

 Saudi Arabian Energy Minister Khalid Al-Falih last weekend discussed the potential extension of the deal with his counterparts from Venezuela, Kazakhstan and the United Arab Emirates.
 Al-Falih said longer-lasting curbs “would be considered in due course as market fundamentals may dictate.”

-While the current agreement sets a good basis to go forward, "the need to develop a plan beyond March is there and it’s appropriate to look at possible scenarios,” Qatar’s Energy Minister Mohammed Al Sada said at a briefing in Doha on Tuesday.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+While the current agreement sets a good basis to go forward, "the need to develop a plan beyond March is there and it’s appropriate to look at possible scenarios,” Qatar’s Energy Minister Mohammed Al Sada said at a briefing in Doha on Tuesday.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.